Sweden adopts negative rates, bond purchases to fight deflation threat

 The repo rate is seen remaining at the current level until underlying inflation is close to the Riksbank's 2 per cent target.

-(Additional reporting by Niklas Pollard, Johan Ahlander and Johan Sennero; Editing by Alistair Scrutton)
+(Additional reporting by Niklas Pollard, Johan Ahlander and Johan Sennero; Editing by Alistair Scrutton and Anna Willard)